 Avoid Jargon and Stay on Point

 Unless you are listing a specific skill, avoid using technical jargon or HR speak.
-Stick with the plain, friendly language to explain what you do and why you want to work at the company.
+Stick with plain, friendly language to explain what you do and why you want to work at the company.

 Also, readability is key.
 Use short sentences and paragraphs to increase readability, and to eliminate the ‘wall of text’ problem that makes reading cover letters difficult.